Proximity-induced equilibrium supercurrent and perfect superconducting diode effect due to band asymmetry: Introduction

-In this work, we answer this question in a minimal scenario that lacks any Berry curvature or unconventional superconductivity.
-Specifically, we consider \emph{band asymmetric metals} (BAMs), i.e.\emph{ }metals with an asymmetric dispersion $\varepsilon_{\boldsymbol{k}}\neq\varepsilon_{-\boldsymbol{k}}$, unlike many previous approaches that rely on spin-orbit coupling for breaking $\mathcal{I}$ symmetry.
-Alternately, BAMs can be viewed as a low energy limit of an arbitrary $\mathcal{T}$ and $\mathcal{I}$ symmetry breaking metal whose bands may have Berry phases, but the superconducting physics disucssed here is only sensitive to the band asymmetry.
-Since $\boldsymbol{k}$ is inequivalent to $-\boldsymbol{k}$ in BAMs, intrinsic pairing tendencies in them will likely be towards the exotic Fulde-Ferrell superconductivity built from finite momentum Cooper pairs \citep{FuldeFerrell}.
+In this work, we revisit the problem of non-reciprocity in superconducting systems and explore it in a minimal scenario.
+Specifically, we consider\emph{ }metals with an asymmetric dispersion $\varepsilon_{\boldsymbol{k}}\neq\varepsilon_{-\boldsymbol{k}}$ and no Berry phases, proximity-couple them to a conventional, $s$-wave SC and focus on a uniform system without any Josephson junctions.
+We dub metals with $\varepsilon_{\boldsymbol{k}}\neq\varepsilon_{-\boldsymbol{k}}$ \emph{band asymmetric metals} (BAMs) and refer to BAMs that acquire conventional superconductivity as band asymmetric superconductors (BASCs).
+Since $\boldsymbol{k}$ is inequivalent to $-\boldsymbol{k}$ in BAM, intrinsic pairing tendencies in them, if any, are expected to be towards exotic Fulde-Ferrell superconductivity built from finite momentum Cooper pairs \citep{FuldeFerrell}.
 On the other hand, band asymmetry eliminates a Cooper instability at weak interactions, so a more practical route to superconductivity in BAMs may be extrinsic.
-Thus, we explore the implications of inducing conventional $s$-wave, zero momentum pairing in BAMs, referring to the resulting superconductors as band asymmetric superconductors (BASCs).
+We show that even this minimal setup leads to strange behaviors impossible in isolated SCs, namely, (i) an apparent violation of a basic no-go theorem due to an equilibrium current density (Sec. \ref{sec:eqbm-sc}), (ii) a perfect superconducting diode effect (SDE) without fine-tuning (Sec. \ref{sec:perfect}), and (iii) topological defects that violate charge conservation (Sec. \ref{sec:defects}).
+We conclude by mentioning suitable experimental platforms (Sec. \ref{sec:platforms}).